-Member States shall provide annually the Commission (Eurostat) with up-to-date national data on gender pay gap [...] in unadjusted form [...].
+Member States shall provide annually the Commission (Eurostat) with up-to-date national data on for the calculation of the gender pay gap [...] in unadjusted form [...].
 These statistics shall be broken down by sex, economic sector, working time (full-time/part-time), economic control (public/private ownership) and age and be calculated on an annual basis.

-The first annual gender pay data shall be transmitted [date to be inserted] for reference year [year to be inserted].
+The first annual gender pay data shall be transmitted before 31 January 2028 for reference year 2026.